Thursday, February 19, 2026

 Phonological Awareness: Rhyme, Blending Onset and Rime

-Phonics Focus Skill: Consonant v
+Phonics Focus Skill: Long Vowel a

 WRITING AND GRAMMAR